Kytlin/cheon-algorithms/README.md

 Q: How does one define a pseudorandom function (`prf`)?

-A: At first glance, I presumed the `prf` to be cryptographically secure function, which I have implemented in the first cell.
+A: At first glance, I presumed the `prf` to be cryptographically secure function.
 I later found out that it could simple, with the only requirement that it should not reveal any properties of the group object.

 Q: How is $a$ computed in the random walk function in the paper?